Cardiology Team

 In 2019, Maria was made an OBE for services to health care leadership over two decades, particularly in North London.

-Maria is Chair of Bristol Health Partners, a member of the Bristol, North Somerset and South Gloucestershire Integrated Care Board, and sits on the board of Health Innovation West of England.
-She is also the South West representative for the NHS Genomics Board, and is the representative for the South West on the NHS Impact National Improvement Board.
+Maria has played a major role in system leadership, having been Chair of Bristol Health Partners, a member of the Bristol, North Somerset and South Gloucestershire Integrated Care Board, and a member of Health Innovation West of England.
+She is also the South West representative for the NHS Genomics Board, and a previous member of the NHS Impact National Improvement Board.

 Maria has previously been a trustee of Open Door, Umbrella Mental Health, and Young Minds, as well as an adviser to the Lullaby Trust and a special adviser to the Care Quality Commission.
 She was also chair of governors of a primary school for ten years.